 Cons: Less than 40 seconds of wash time from a 2-liter bottle

 You can attach this little device to just about any one or two-liter bottle and quickly wash off before continuing your adventure.
-In fact, this shower head is so light (lighter than your average bottle even) that you could even carry your bottle in hand and shower as you go.
+In fact, its head is so light (lighter than your average bottle even) that you could even carry your bottle in hand and rinse off as you go.

 Two liters at a time can only get you so far, but assuming you have enough water stashed up, this is by far the most economical option out there.